Selected devices for reading barcode labels

 .
 Which code type is used depends, among other things, on the available space

-.
-The smallest codes are 2/5 Interleaved and Code 128
+on the label.
+The smallest codes are 2/5 Interleaved

-However, all codes in bar form have in common that they are very susceptible to damage
+However, all codes in bar form have in common that they are very vulnerable to damage

 .
-Even if a bar is missing, the code can no longer be deciphered correctly.
+Even if only one bar is missing, the code can no longer be deciphered correctly.
 Nevertheless, 1D barcodes

-are widespread because the scanning technology is simple and inexpensive
+are widespread because the scanning technology is simple and economical

-2D Scanner – Scanner with two-dimensional reading optics
+2D Scanners – Scanners with two-dimensional reading optics

 are capable of reading different types of 1D and 2D codes

 .
-Which type of code is used often depends on the space available for placement.
+Which type of code is used often depends on the space available for placement on the label.